JackMuir1/cse15l-lab-reports/lab-report-week-1.md

   Note: When you update a file using `scp` , it automatically overrites files of the same name in the directory you are sending it to.

-  Here you can see I displayed my original java file, changed the file, displayed the changes, and uploaded it to the remoate computer, in just 3 commands!
+  Here you can see I displayed my original java file, changed the file, displayed the changes, and uploaded it to the remote computer, in just 3 commands!

   ![ChangedJava](https://user-images.githubusercontent.com/70072541/193164608-338619c2-76db-4e27-9d7d-0075a0a106f1.png)